garciaalvaro/post-meta-controls/README.txt

 == Description ==

-Register, modify and get meta data inside the Gutenberg editor.
+Register, Save, Modify and Get meta data in the Gutenberg editor.
-Use this plugin to add meta data controls inside the editor of posts, pages or custom post types.
+Use this plugin to add meta data controls inside a sidebar in the editor of posts, pages or custom post types.
 This is the list of controls available:

 * Buttons
 * Checkbox, Checkbox Multiple
-* Color, Color & Alpha
+* Color, Color with Alpha
 * Custom text
-* Date Range, Date Singular
+* Date Range, Date Single
 * Image, Image Multiple
 * Radio
-* Range, Range Float
+* Range, Range with Float number
 * Select
 * Text, Textarea

-The plugin comes with different options to customize the Sidebar, Tabs, Panels and Setting controls.
+The plugin comes with different options to customize the Sidebars, Tabs, Panels and Setting controls.

 == Usage ==

 Once the plugin is installed, you will need to include the plugin filter inside your plugin or theme to create a sidebar with it's settings.
 The new sidebar/s can be accesed in any post type where it was registered to.
 Modify the setting values with the controls inside the sidebar.
-Use the function helpers to get the meta data in the front end, or use the default WordPress *get_post_meta()* function.
+Use the plugin helpers (see *Helpers to get the meta values* section) to get the meta data in the front end.

 == Installation ==